nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->How many theoretical physicists does it take to screw in a light bulb?
-Two.
-One to hold the bulb and one to rotate the universe.
+>If you were somehow able to land a punch on Chuck Norris your entire arm would shatter upon impact.
+This is only in theory, since, come on, who in their right mind would try this?
 <!-- /joke -->

-*Last update: Mon, 17 May 2021 01:09:41 GMT*
+*Last update: Mon, 17 May 2021 02:51:05 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)